ADEGOK3/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates the directories welcome
+script that creates the directory welcome/